milktrader/Quandl.jl/README.md

 ## Julia API to Quandl

-[Quandl.com](http://www.quandl.com) is a lightweight interface to over 4 million open-source datasets.
+[Quandl.com](http://www.quandl.com) is a lightweight interface to over seven million open-source datasets.
 This package gives access to their api, and places the data in a time-aware DataFrame.

 You can use this package without an auth token, but it's recommended you get one from Quandl.com.
 You are limited to 10 downloads per day